choux130/RshinyExamples/Rshiny_Dash/README.md

 # Introduction
-This repo is about how to combine [R Shiny](https://shiny.rstudio.com/) and [Dash](https://dash.plotly.com/) into a same app.
-By using some tricks, R Shiny users and Dash users can develop on the same app without any problems.
-This is exactly how I work with my current colleagues in one of our company internal products! :blush:
+This repo is about how to combine [R Shiny](https://shiny.rstudio.com/) and [Dash](https://dash.plotly.com/) to make people think they are looking at one app rather than two apps from two separate frameworks.
+This is might not be the best practice, but definitely a workable way to make R Shiny developer and Dash developer work together without having both sides compromise too much.
+This is exactly how our team do in one of our internal project and so far everything runs smoothly. :blush:

 # Local Test
 * Build